101arrowz/2048/README.md

 Self-contained, cross-platform, works in both Python 2.7 and 3.x.
 Fully modular.
 Smooth transitions.
 Color and font stays true to [the original game](https://github.com/gabrielecirulli/2048).
 Has a plethora of command-line options, including:
 * Custom window size and framerate that comfortably fits _your_ monitor by default!
 * 3 levels of difficulty!
 * Load your own game!
-Want to pretend you've beaten the game?
+Want to pretend you've actually beaten the game?
+Or impress your friends with a totally-legitimate 16384 tile?
 Here's your chance!

 # Pre-requisites
 Python and the package `pygame` must be installed.